focus-editor/focus/LOG.md

 # TODO
-- Display the number of cursors in the footer if more than 1

-- Save file
+- Fix the drawing of selection when cursor pos is up
+- When pressing Ctrl+S, write the buffer to disk and mark as not modified (ignore standalone buffers for now)
 - Reload from disk
+    - When a file is changed elsewhere, if the buffer is not modified, update it with the opportunity to undo (remove all cursors because they may end up in weird places)
+    - Don't rescan project dirs on every file change (only on additions/deletions)

 - Optimisation:
     - Measure how long it takes to insert a char/string into a buffer of various length